Folayimi/Carousel_Libraries/README.md

 ## NOTE: THIS WORKS IN WORKFRAMES OF JAVASCRIPTS SUCH AS Next.js,React.js etc..

-## Guidelines and Steps to make use of the Library
+## Guidelines and Steps to make use of my Library

 The library only accepts a list of user input named "data".